 Mean and Median Gender Pay Gap - April 2024

-National Average SATCoL SATCoL

-Total Total

-GPG (Mean) GPG (Median)
+National Average SATCoL Total GPG (Mean) SATCoL Total GPG (Median)

-13.10% 16.54% 17.93%
+13.10% 13.21% 11.08%

-^{}per the ONS - Annual Survey of Hours & Earnings (ASHE) 2024
+per the ONS - Annual Survey of Hours & Earnings (ASHE) 2024

-When comparing the gender pay gaps against the National Average, both the mean and median gender pay gaps for SATCoL are above the national average and both measures are significantly higher than zero - the position if female and male pay was equal across the organisation.
+When comparing the gender pay gaps against the National Average, SATCoL's mean gender pay gap is fractionally higher than the National Average and the median gender pay gap is lower than the National Average.
+Both measures are significantly higher than zero - the position if female and male pay was equal across the organisation.
 The gender pay gap this year is particularly impacted by the split between retail (which has a much higher proportion of female employees, has a four-weekly payroll and which includes both pre and post pay review elements in the hourly pay calculation) and the rest of the business.
 This is because of the timing of the change in remuneration structure (with an increase in basic pay being introduced to compensate for the withdrawal of the company's main bonus scheme) from 1st April 2024.